Undergraduate course application eligibility

 Do you need help meeting our entry requirements?

 Learn more about the different pathways available to help you meet our course prerequisites and English language requirement.

 If you have not completed a secondary qualification which is considered the equivalent to an Australian Year 12, you may be eligible for admission to the Trinity College Foundation Studies (TCFS) program.
 As one of Australia’s best foundation studies programs, TCFS prepares approximately 700 international students each year for success at the University of Melbourne and other leading Australian universities.
 The University has guaranteed pathways from foundation studies programs offered at Trinity College.
 These programs will develop your essential knowledge in your chosen stream to provide the foundation to meet academic and English language requirements, and subject prerequisites for your chosen undergraduate course.

 English language programs

-If you have a received a conditional offer from the University of Melbourne, Hawthorn Melbourne's University of Melbourne English Language Bridging Program (UMELBP) 10-week course will develop your English language and study skills.
-Successful completion will meet your conditional English language requirements
+Successful completion of Hawthorn-Melbourne's, University of Melbourne English Language Bridging Program (UMELBP) can help you meet our English language requirement.
+UMELBP is a 10-week course that will develop your English language and study skills.